 One day, we need to learn how to use the beautiful fleece they produce.
 The wool is naturally black and can be either woven or spun… another learning curve we suspect!

 We are still deciding which native breed is our favourite!
-So far we have had Gloucester Old Spot, Tamworth, Berkshire and Large Black.
+So far we have had Gloucester Old Spot, Tamworth, Berkshire, Large Black and Oxford Sandy and Black.
 Each has its own speciality, so it has been very hard to choose — but if you’ve tried our pork do let us know what you think.

 Our pigs live outside and are free to roam around their paddock and arcs.
-They have a high-welfare feed, as well as lots of apples and veggies which come from a local greengrocer at the end of the day.
+They have a high-welfare feed, as well as lots of apples and veggies which come from a local greengrocer whenever there are spares.